-In California, an employer may not employ an employee for a work period of more than 5 hours per day without providing the employee with a meal period of not less than 30 minutes, except that if the total work period per day of the employee is no more than 6 hours, the meal period may be waived by mutual consent of both the employer and employee.
+In California, an employer may not require an employee to work more than 5 hours per day without providing the employee with a meal period of not less than 30 minutes, Except, if the total work period per day of the employee is no more than 6 hours, the meal period may be waived by mutual consent of the employer and employee.

-A second meal period of not less than 30 minutes is required if an employee works more than 10 hours per day, except that if the total hours worked is no more than 12 hours, the second meal period may be waived by mutual consent of the employer and employee only if the first meal period was not waived.
+A second meal period of not less than 30 minutes is required if an employee works more than 10 hours per day.
+Except, if the total hours worked is no more than 12 hours, the second meal period may be waived by mutual consent of the employer and employee, but only if the first meal period was not waived.

 There is an exception for employees in the motion picture industry, however, as they may work no longer than 6 hours without a meal period of not less than 30 minutes, nor more than one hour.
 And a subsequent meal period must be called not later than 6 hours after the termination of the preceding meal period.

-Unless the employee is relieved of all duty during their 30 minute meal period, the meal period shall be considered an "on duty" meal period that is counted as hours worked which must be compensated at the employee's regular rate of pay.
+The employee must be relieved of all duty during their 30 minute meal period.
+Otherwise, the meal period shall be considered an "on duty" meal period that is counted as hours worked which must be compensated at the employee's regular rate of pay.

 An "on duty" meal period shall be permitted only when the nature of the work prevents an employee from being relieved of all duty and when by written agreement between the employer and employee an on-the-job paid meal period is agreed to.
 The written agreement must state that the employee may, in writing, revoke the agreement at any time.

 The test of whether the nature of the work prevents an employee from being relieved of all duty is an objective one.
 An employer and employee may not agree to an on-duty meal period unless, based on objective criteria, any employee would be prevented from being relieved of all duty based on the necessary job duties.